jh-bate/intertidal-sms/README.md

-Intertidal
+Intertidal-Sms
 ==========

-Where data flows in and out of the platform
+Where sms data flows in and out of the platform

 ## setup

 export GOPATH=your_go_path

-go run cmd/load.go -s=trackthis -t=auth_token

-go run cmd/load.go -s=twilio -t=auth_token
+go run main.go -k=telerivet_api_key -p=project_id